Understanding Indigenous Matters

 The Province represents the interests of all Islanders, including those of the Mi’kmaq of PEI.
 The Province seeks to advance meaningful and lasting reconciliation while promoting the interests of all Islanders.

-A treaty could replace Indian Act-imposed band governments with a to-be-developed government authority, which represents all citizens of a Nation.
+An Accord could replace Indian Act-imposed band governments with a to-be-developed government authority, which represents all citizens of a Nation.

-A treaty may also provide socio-economic benefits to the Mi’kmaq of PEI and positive socio-economic externalities for all Islanders.
+An Accord may also provide socio-economic benefits to the Mi’kmaq of PEI and positive socio-economic externalities for all Islanders.